How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Preparing the image for upload

-Remove cloud-init state so that the new cloud server boots as a fresh instance:
+This ensures the new cloud server boots as a fresh instance.

 Linux and FreeBSD/BSD